infinum/learn-react/README.md

 ## 0. Example

 .
 We prepared [Fibonacci number](https://en.wikipedia.org/wiki/Fibonacci_number) example.
-It will help you to adapt to the code and have some template upon which you can build upon.
+It will help you to adapt to the code and have a template with which you can build upon.
 Take a few minutes and check it out.
 You'll notice that we import another custom function there!
 You can find _step_ function, used in this example in `src/utils` directory.

 - Solution: `src/solutions/example/fibonacci.ts`